bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 ```

 Adds and/or removes hashtags from a change.

-[NOTE] Hashtags are only available when NoteDb is enabled.

 The hashtags to add or remove must be provided in the request body inside a `HashtagsInput` entity.